 - Irregular heartbeats

-Your incisions will likely be covered with bandages that provide gentle pressure to minimize swelling and bruising.
-A small tube might be placed under the skin behind one or both of your ears to drain any excess blood or fluid.
+The incisions will likely be covered with bandages.
+Bandages provide gentle pressure to minimize swelling and bruising.
+A small tube might be placed under the skin behind one or both ears to drain excess blood or fluid.

 In the first few days after surgery: